swigguma5776/recurly-apicalls/README.md

 # recurly-apicalls
-Building a simple flask framework with 3 API endpoints integrating the Recurly library.
+Building a simple flask framework that fetches user information from the Recurly API endpoints integrating the Recurly library

 GET STARTED HERE: